AyushM07/Call-Analysis/README.md

 # Description

 This project involves analysing the dataset containing calls made to 311 for non-emergency services in the year 2020.
--The Top10 notebook analyzes the top 10 causes of calls made to 311 in the zip code 10027, and outputs a pandas series reporting a list of the cause, with the   number of calls made relating to that particular cause.
+The Top10 notebook analyzes the top 10 causes of calls made to 311 in the zip code 10027, and outputs a pandas series reporting a list of the cause, with the   number of calls made relating to that particular cause.
--

 # Table of Contents
 1) Top10